Juvenile and Underage DUI in San Diego

 Under California Law (CVC 23136), it is illegal for a person under the age of 21 to operate a motor vehicle with a blood alcohol concentration (BAC) of 0.01% or higher.
 The law in California is very strict when it comes to underage drinking and driving.
-Underage DUI or Vehicle Code 23140 VC is considered anyone under 21 years of age driving with a BAC (blood alcohol content) of .05% or higher.
-Since the legal limit is substantially lower than the limit for adults, one drink may put a minor over the limit.
+It is considered an Underage DUI (CVC 23140) for anyone under the age of 21 to operate a motor vehicle with a BAC of .05% or higher.
+Since the legal limit for minors is substantially lower than the limit for adults, one drink may put a minor over the limit.
+Note that under these laws, further evidence of intoxication is not required.

-The law in California is very strict when it comes to an underage DUI and zero tolerance applies to any form of alcohol, even medicines containing alcohol.
+As mentioned above, the law in California is very strict when it comes to an underage DUI and a “zero tolerance” approach applies.
+This means, any form of alcohol, even medicines containing alcohol, and any amount whatsoever, is enough to put a minor over the legal limit.

-If you are pulled over for an underage DUI, you will most likely be given a roadside PAS test (preliminary alcohol screening test).
+If you are pulled over for an underage DUI, just as you would with a normal DUI, you will most likely be given a roadside PAS test (preliminary alcohol screening test).
 The most common form of a PAS test is a breathalyzer.
-The breathalyzer measures the alcohol in your breath and mathematically converts it to the equivalent in your blood.
+The breathalyzer measures the alcohol in your breath and then mathematically converts it to the equivalent in your blood.

 If you are arrested after the PAS test (preliminary alcohol screening test), you will often be given a post-arrest chemical test.
 This can be a DUI blood test or another breath test.